United Arab EmiratesQuesta pagina non è stata tradotta in italiano.

-Since 2013, Global Footprint Network has continued working with the UAE EFI on addressing data challenges and mobilizing the expertise of key stakeholders, particularly to address the challenges of data discrepancies used to represent the country internationally.
-In November 2014, Global Footprint Network and Emirates Wildlife Society organized a technical workshop for key data stakeholders in the UAE to share the findings of a verification study of the UAE Footprint data.
-The workshop, hosted by the National Bureau of Statistics in its headquarters, also featured a discussion of data collection and reporting systems and data integrity issues that impact accurate, reliable and robust Footprint calculation in the long term.
+Since 2013, Global Footprint Network has continued working with the UAE EFI on addressing data challenges and mobilizing the expertise of key stakeholders.
+In November 2014, Global Footprint Network and Emirates Wildlife Society organized a technical workshop for key data stakeholders in the UAE.
+Hosted by the National Bureau of Statistics in its headquarters, the workshop featured a discussion of data collection and reporting systems and data integrity issues that impact accurate, reliable and robust Footprint calculations in the UAE.

 Read our newsletter feature story "Envisioning a Low Footprint Future for UAE" (2009)